berylcczhang/TEST/doc/sphinx/intro.rst

 .. math:: \phi Q(\mathrm{H}^0) = \alpha_{\mathrm{B}}(T) n_e n_{\mathrm{H}} V

-Here :math:`\phi` is the fraction of ionizing photons that are absorbed by hydrogen rather than dust grains, and :math:`\alpha_{\mathrm{B}}(T)` is the temperature-dependent case B recombination rate coefficient.
-SLUG approximates :math:`\alpha_{\mathrm{B}}(T)` using the analytic approximation given by equation 14.6 of `Draine (2011, Physics of the Interstellar and Intergalactic Medium, Princeton University Press) <http://adsabs.harvard.edu/abs/2011piim.book.....D>`_, while :math:`\phi` is a user-chosen parameter.
-The temperature can either be set by the user directly, or can be looked up automatically based on the age of the stellar population.
+Here :math:`\phi` is the fraction of ionizing photons that are absorbed by hydrogen within the observational aperture, and :math:`\alpha_{\mathrm{B}}(T)` is the temperature-dependent case B recombination rate coefficient.
+SLUG approximates :math:`\alpha_{\mathrm{B}}(T)` using the analytic approximation given by equation 14.6 of `Draine (2011, Physics of the Interstellar and Intergalactic Medium, Princeton University Press) <http://adsabs.harvard.edu/abs/2011piim.book.....D>`_.
+The temperature used to compute :math:`\alpha_{\mathrm{B}}(T)` can either be set by the user directly, or can be looked up automatically based on the age of the stellar population.
+The parameter :math:`\phi` must be chosen by the user.
+It encompasses two distinct effects, both of which serve to reduce nebular emission.
+First, not all ionizing photons will be absorbed by H; some will be absorbed by dust, and will not yield nebular emission.
+At Solar metallicity, this effect sets an upper limit :math:`\phi\approx 0.73` (see `McKee & Williams (1997) <http://adsabs.harvard.edu/abs/1997ApJ...476..144M>`_).
+Second, some of the ionizing photons may travel far from the stars before being absorbed that the nebular emission they produce is not captured within the observational aperture.
+The importance of this effect obviously depends on the details of the observation.

 The relation above determines :math:`n_e n_{\mathrm{H}} V`, and from this SLUG computes the nebular emission including the following processes: